shimniok/WheelEncoderGenerator/docs/index.md

  * **Binary**: detects motion and absolute position
  * **Gray**: same as binary, except only one bit changes at a time

- For more details on these encoder types, see Encoder Reference
+ For more details on these encoder types, see [Encoder Reference](https://shimniok.github.io/WheelEncoderGenerator/EncoderRef.md)

 ### Now specify the encoder resolution

 Specify the encoder resolution in the `Resolution` field.

 **Quadrature and Simple types:** the resolution corresponds to the number of black stripes on the outer track.
-For example, a resolution of `1` has one (1) black and one (1) white stripe while a resolution of `16` has sixteen (16) black stripes and sixteen (16) white stripes.
-An encoder with a resolution of `360` would detect down to 1 degree of rotation.
+The value can range from 1 to 512.
+A resolution of `1` has 1 black and 1 white stripe while a resolution of `16` has 16 black stripes and 16 white stripes.
-**Binary and Gray types:** the resolution corresponds to the number of tracks on the encoder and the number of unique positions the encoder can detect is equal to **2<sup>r</sup>** where **r** is resolution.
+**Binary and Gray types:** the resolution corresponds to the number of tracks on the encoder.
+The number of unique positions the encoder can detect is equal to **2<sup>R</sup>** where **R** is resolution.
 So an encoder with a resolution of 4 (bits) has 16 unique positions.
+The values can range from 1 bit (2 positions) to 11 bits (2048 positions).

 ### What units of measurement do you want to use?

 You can select `mm` or `inches` from the `Units` pulldown menu.
+When you make a change, the current dimensions are automatically converted to the new units.

 ### Next, what size do you want your encoder to be?

 **Outer Diameter**.
 You can specify the outer diameter of the encoder disc in the`Outer Diameter` field.
+Must be larger than the inner diameter and the center diameter otherwise an error is indicated with a red outline on the text field and the design is invalid.

 **Inner Diameter**.
 The `Inner Diameter` field refers to the inner diameter of the innermost encoder track.
+Must be smaller than the outer diameter and larger than or equal to the center diameter otherwise an error is indicated with a red outline on the text field and the design is invalid.

 **Center Diameter**.
 Your encoder has to be mounted on some kind of shaft or axle, and so it needs a hole in the center.
 Specify the diameter of this axle shaft hole with the `Center Diameter` field.
+Must be less than or equal to inner diameter and less than outer diameter otherwise an error is indicated with a red outline on the text field and the design is invalid.

+If the encoder dimensions are invalid, it can't be saved or printed.

 ### Inverted or not?